LopeKinz/Pinkys_AntiRecoil/README.md

 Pinky's AntiRecoil V1 is a tool for automating mouse movements with a user-friendly GUI.
 It includes a licensing system for managing usage rights and a server-side component for verifying licenses.

+This is a Proof of Concept.
+This can be used for a Anti Recoil for games like Call of Duty Blackops 6 or any other FPS!
+This Project is powered by users, who programm and maintain the presets for mouse movements!
+Feel free to Email me your Presets!

 ## Features

 - **Mouse Automation**: Create custom presets to control mouse movements.